maelle/simplymaelle/content/post/2022-04-08-xml/index.md

 To me, having an XML tree at hand makes it easier to think of, and work with, an "abstract syntax tree".

+### XPath for all the things

+A tool that I haven't used, but that sounds intriguing, is [rpath by Gabriel Becker](https://twitter.com/groundwalkergmb/status/1502095683788042240), an *R package implementing xpath-like functionality for querying R objects *.

 ### Data documentation with EML

-No matter what format your data is, you can create its metadata using the [EML package](https://docs.ropensci.org/EML/) that creates XML metadata following the Ecological Metadata Language.
-Sure, you might prefer using [dataspice](https://docs.ropensci.org/dataspice/) (and get JSON).
+No matter what format your data is, you can create its metadata using the [EML package](https://docs.ropensci.org/EML/) maintained by Carl Boettiger that creates XML metadata following the Ecological Metadata Language.
+Sure, you might prefer using [dataspice](https://docs.ropensci.org/dataspice/) maintained by Bryce Mecum (and get JSON).

+## When you are creating XML or HTML

+If the goal of your code or package is to produce XML or HTML, knowing XPath will help you write unit tests (that you might want to complement with [snapshot unit tests](https://testthat.r-lib.org/articles/snapshotting.html)).

 ## Conclusion

 In this post I've explained why I find XPath, XML, HTML so useful.
-Applications are endless, not limited to the examples from this post: web scraping, pkgdown tweaks, Markdown manipulation, code tree manipulation...
+Applications are endless, not limited to the examples from this post: web scraping, HTML tweaks, Markdown manipulation, code tree manipulation...